muratk5n/thirdwave/en/index.md

 Every immigrant, minority brings some changes into the larger soc they are in, in proportion to their population.
 10% can effect 10%.
 But subsequent generations get the whole thing, not just the 10%.
-"The unblemished, unchanged migrant, minority" fallacy dictates 10% only learns the 10% not the whole.
+"The unblemished, unchanged migrant, minority" fallacy dictates minority only learns its own minority culture not the whole.
 This is a foolish fantasy.
 Do not raise your children this way, you will fail to effect their culture anyway, and you can make them neurotic.

 ---